-Students who disagree with a remediation plan and/or dismissal decision may submit a formal written appeal.
+Students who disagree with a remediation plan and/or dismissal decision may submit a formal written appeal to the College Dean (or designee) within 7 business days of the decision.
 Reasons for appeal are limited to include: a procedural violation of policy; an argument currently available that was unavailable at the time of the SDAP review; new evidence.